-I started First Person Artist in early 2000s when blogging yet a word yet and social media wasn’t even a glimmer in the internet’s eye.
+First Person Artist started in the early 2000s when blogging was not yet a word nor social media even a glimmer in the Internet’s eye.
 Most galleries didn’t even have websites and finding information about living breathing contemporary artists was behind a walled garden of galleries and curiously difficult.
-And yet I knew, as an artist myself, who cruised down the Sepulveda Pass every day to head to my studio in Venice, that there were tens of thousands of us, toiling away in solitude.
+And yet I knew, as an artist myself, who cruised down the 405 Freeway every day to head to my studio in Venice, that there were tens of thousands of us, toiling away in solitude.

 Those were the days… I started a “blog” devoted to writing about and interviewing artists.
 I was struck by the potentially unlimited space and no authority or editor to tell me what I could or couldn’t do.
 The act could be as solitary as painting OR I soon learned, with the twist that I could pierce the bubble around an artist and share it.
 I could ask an artist no one had ever heard of one week and then a famous artist the next.
 It was simple.
 I created a weekly schedule.
 I would start writing at 8:00 am Tuesday mornings with the intent on publishing every Friday.
 That is how I started First Person Artist.

 I found that writing regularly was just like oil painting, as long as you did it in layers: The first draft was always an atmospheric blob of thoughts, and then I would trace the outlines of what it would be about.
 Eventually, coaxing and massaging would give way to buffing and polishing.
 My children were young and I could come up with ideas for introductions while I watched them play or when I rode my turquoise beach cruiser down to the Venice Boardwalk (the neighborhood was so sketchy then, now it’s so chic, I don’t recognize it) or sprawled on the tiny patch of grass outside my studio for some sun.
 Art has always been on my mind.